praveenjuge/praveenjuge/content/blog/books-i-love-the-war-of-art/index.md

 > It’s not the writing part that’s hard.
 What’s hard is sitting down to write.

+This book is a quick read on why we put off doing our work and how to procrastinate less.
+Pressfield writes about his own problems while writing his books and how he overcomes them.
+This will be a good read for anyone who has a creative pursuit but can't seem to fill the gap of becoming a pro.

-This book is divided into three parts,
+The War of Art is divided into three parts,

 - Defining our enemy, Resistance
 - Dealing with Resistance by Turning Pro